joshmclynn/Plant-Image-Quiz/README.md

                                * (1101px to 1350px) Medium/Large Laptop
                                * (1351 and above) Desktop
       * Although initially designed for an average mobile phone size, the site scales all the way up to desktop using media queries
 ## Known Bugs
      * Currently none
 ## Deployment
-    The site is deployed on GitHub pages via the following:
+   * The site was deployed to GitHub pages.
+The steps to deploy are below
-    1.From the projects repository go to the settings tab.
+      - In the github repository, navigate to the settings tab.
-    2.On the left hand menu near towards the bottoms click the pages link.
-    3.Under source, click on the button "none" which will produce a drop down.
-    4.Click on main and then click Save.
-    5.The following message will appear: "Your site is ready to be published".
-    6.After a few minutes he site will be published and the message will change to "Your site is published".
+      - From the source section, select the master branch.
+      - Once the master branch has been selected, the page provided the link to the completed website.

-    You can access the live site via the following linke [Plant Based Quiz](https://joshmclynn.github.io/Plant-Image-Quiz/)
+      - you can access the live site via the following link [Plant Based Quiz](https://joshmclynn.github.io/Plant-Image-Quiz/).
 ## Credits

-    ### Media
    * All images and background have been either created through adobe photoshop or taken by myself.

-    ### Content
+## Content
-    * "life-lines" take inspiration from "Who wants to be a millionaire" [Who wants to be a millionaire](https://en.wikipedia.org/wiki/Who_Wants_to_Be_a_Millionaire%3F)
+   * Life-lines take inspiration from Who Wants to be a Millionaire.